What is tokenomics? Here’s your five-min guide

 At the heart of every blockchain-based platform lies its native token, that powers the underlying ecosystem and assumes a wide range of functions, from serving the utility purpose of paying transaction fees to more complex governance roles like their use in voting on DAO proposals.

-The tokenomics of a project is thus the crux of how these decentralised token-based ecosystems are sustained, and understanding them can be an important framework to gauge what drives value in the realm of Web3.
+Tokenomics is the crux of how these decentralised token-based ecosystems are sustained, and understanding them can be an important framework to gauge what drives value in the realm of Web3.

 Words: Samyuktha Sriram